alfrix/docs/docs/library/Core_Template.md

 --Check the supported extensions entry in the relevant core info file (https://github.com/libretro/libretro-super/tree/master/dist/info)--

 --If no extensions use--
 The (Core name) core does not feature extension use.
+Just load and start the core.

 ## Database(s)
 --OPTIONAL SECTION--